top of page

 Bartolome Island provides the archipelago's most iconic view—Pinnacle Rock rising from volcanic sands in a Martian landscape.
 The summit panorama spans multiple islands, each representing a different stage of volcanic formation.

 On Española Island, waved albatross return from April through December, performing elaborate courtship rituals with seven-foot wingspans.
+Española Island hosts the world's largest breeding colony of waved albatross — the only albatross species native to the tropics — and is the sole location on Earth where the species nests in significant numbers.
 They mate for life, and watching pairs reconnect after months apart carries unexpected emotional weight.

 The Secret the Locals Keep